 Have you ever seen something in a store and thought, “I can make that for way less money?”
 Maybe.
 Or, have you ever thought, “Wouldn’t it just be easier for me to buy it instead of making it?”

+We accidentally made these little Christmas ornaments and they turned out so cute, we knew we have to write about it so others could make their own.
 This project started completely by accident, but sometimes the happiest of accidents turn out to be blessings in disguise.
-This is our path to making some wooden ornaments, but you can take a few shortcuts with our lesson below.[Read more…] about How to Create Wooden Ornaments for Christmas
+So, this is our path to making some wooden ornaments from recycled game pieces, but you can take a few shortcuts with our lesson below.[Read more…] about How to Create Wooden Ornaments for Christmas

-Are your students using your Makerspace and now you want to show off their hard work?
+Are your students using your makerspace and now you want to show off their hard work?
 Host a Maker Walk.
-Picture a science fair, but so much cooler because it’s filled with the creations your students made in your Makerspace!
-Continue Reading
+Picture a science fair, but so much cooler because it’s filled with the creations your students made in your makerspace!

 This can be done with school’s makerspace or you can just use the creations your students have created from your classroom’s makerspace (like us),[Read more…] about Host a Maker Walk